eknkcc/RFPPortal/README.md

 	/# mysql -u root -p daorfpdb
 	> update Users set IsActive = 1 where Username = 'username of the user that is required to be activated';
 ```
+Where "rfpportal-rfpportal_db" is the name of the container.
+All running containers can be listed with `docker ps -a` command from the terminal.

 Email Information in appsettings.json
 ```json